Articles & Features

 Archigram, Instant City, 1969

 Still today, after centuries and centuries of ideas and false starts, the dream society and the architecture for it to live in seem to be unreachable.
-One just has to think of the problems humanity is facing these days: inequality, climate change, problems connected with access to food and clean water, overcrowded megalopolis, just to mention a few.
+Challenges such as inequality, climate change, food and water scarcity, and the overcrowding of urban areas impend over humanity.
 Perhaps utopian thinkers and utopian architecture may yet have their most significant role to play.

 Relevant sources to learn more